Land of fog-shrouded streets,

 - The second trilogy of the Welkin Weasels depicts a furry version of Sherlock Holmes — not connected in any way to The Great Mouse Detective or Sherlock Hound, but a weasel by the name of Montegu Sylver — living in a Victorian London Fantasy Counterpart Culture full of furries.

 - Philip Pullman's Sally Lockhart series.

-- The Arcane Society novels written by Amanda Quick fall into this era, whereas the Jayne Ann Krentz novels are modern era and Jayne Castle are futuristic.
+- The Arcane Society novels written by Amanda Quick fall into this era, whereas the novels that the same author wrote under the name Jayne Ann Krentz are modern era, and Jayne Castle are futuristic.

-- Sarah Waters' The Fingersmith, published in 2002 and made into a BBC drama in 2005, is a gay and lesbian take on the setting, with dips into the mental health tropes of the era, including a stereotypical Bedlam House plot and a man after an inheritance.
+- Sarah Waters's Fingersmith, published in 2002 and made into a BBC drama in 2005, is a gay and lesbian take on the setting, with dips into the mental health tropes of the era, including a stereotypical Bedlam House plot and a man after an inheritance.

 - One of the downtime locations of Time Scout.
 The two latter books take place during Jack the Ripper's tour de force.